 - Joint Concentrators must find a primary faculty thesis advisor in either economics or the partner department.
 CS-Econ concentrators must have a secondary reader in the other department by the fall of senior year.
 APMA-Econ and Math-Econ do not require a secondary reader, unless the primary advisor deems it necessary.
-Joint concentrators must satisfy all honors requirements in both economics and the partner department.
+Joint concentrators need to satisfy the honors requirements of the economics department if their thesis advisor is in the economics department; while they need to satisfy the honors requirements of the partner department if their thesis advisor is in the partner department.

 During senior year, thesis writers must:

 - Enroll in ECON 1970 with their primary thesis advisor in the fall & spring semesters (Note that 1970 does not count toward the concentration)